ritvik-iyer/fiat-lux/README.md

-# fiat-lux
+# Fiat-Lux
+The Latin phrase "fiat lux" translates to "let there be light."
+In our increasingly digitized world, we must be wary about the news sources from which we consume information.
+As such, we aim to bring light to the underlying political advocacy and messaging within the news articles we read everyday.
 We aim to create a text classifier that is able to accurately categorize political points of view within an article.